DILiS-lab/loopdetect/docs/source/index.rst

 Welcome to LoopDetect's documentation!
 ======================================

-LoopDetect provides functions to determine all feedback loops of an ordinary differential equation (ODE) system.
+LoopDetect provides Python functions to determine all feedback loops of an ordinary differential equation (ODE) system.
 The example workflow description shows how to use the provided functions, the index provides an overview over all functions.

 .. toctree::